-Lowest floor means the lowest elevation described among the following:
+Lowest floor means, for floodplain management purposes, the lowest elevation described among the following:

-- 1. The top of the lowest level of the structure. - 2.
-The top of the basement floor. - 3.
-The top of the garage floor, if the garage is the lowest level of the structure. - 4.
-The top of the first floor of a structure elevated on pilings or pillars. - 5.
-The top of the floor level of any enclosure, other than a basement, below an elevated structure where the walls of the enclosure provide any resistance to the flow of flood waters unless: - a. the walls are designed to automatically equalize the hydrostatic flood forces on the walls by allowing for the entry and exit of flood waters by providing a minimum of two openings (in addition to doorways and windows) in a minimum of two exterior walls; if a structure has more than one enclosed area, each shall have openings on exterior walls; - b. the total net area of all openings shall be at least one (1) square inch for everyone square foot of enclosed area; the bottom of all such openings shall be no higher than one (1) foot above the exterior grade or the interior grade immediately beneath each opening, whichever is higher; and, - c. such enclosed space shall be usable solely for the parking of vehicles and building access.
+- 1. The lowest floor of a building. - 2.
+The basement floor. - 3.
+The garage floor if the garage is connected to the building. - 4.
+The first floor of a structure elevated on pilings or pillars. - 5.
+The floor level of any enclosure, other than a basement, below an elevated structure where the wall of the enclosure provides any resistance to the flow of floodwaters.
+Designs for meeting the flood opening requirement must either be certified by a registered professional engineer or architect or meet or exceed the following criteria: - a.
+The walls are designed to automatically equalize the hydrostatic flood forces on the walls by allowing for the entry and exit of floodwaters.

+- b.
+At least two (2) openings are designed and maintained for the entry and exist of floodwater; and these openings provide a total net area of at least one (1) square inch for everyone (1) square foot of enclosed area.
+The bottom of all such openings shall be no higher than one (1) foot above the exterior grade or the interior grade immediately beneath each opening, whichever is higher.
+Doorways and windows do not qualify as openings. - 6.
+The first floor of a building elevated on pilings or columns in a coastal high hazard area (as that term is defined in 44 CFR 59.1), as long as it meets the requirements of 44 CFR 60.3.